runfast2718r/hello-world-bot/hello-world-bot/README.md

-A collection of bots for Discord that I'm making for fun.

 # hello-world-bot
 This is a bot for the Discord application that does basic sign-in and sending stuff.
 A "Hello, world!".